StatQuest/sigs/README.md

 The physcial copies of the book are available on [Amazon](https://www.amazon.com/dp/B0GMP7Z9ZL).
 If your more of a digital kind of person, you can also purchase a [PDF]().

-All of the tutorials listed below can be run immediately in the cloud for free with the Google Colab.
+All of the tutorials listed below can be run immediately in the cloud for free with Google Colab.

 | Chapter | <div style="width:200px">Google Colab - Python</div> | <div style="width:200px">Google Colab - R</div>
 | :------ | :-------------------- | :-----------